Matt1479/Angular-Udemy/readme.md

 It comes with some differences:

 - deeply integrated into Angular: e.g. comes with injectable services, so you can easily access your store in any part of your application by simply injecting it
-- it uses RxJs and Observables: all the state is managed by one large observable (advantage of it is that you can use operators on it)
+- it uses RxJs and Observables: all the state is managed by one large observable (advantage of it is that you can use operators on it, to then edit the state you're fetching in the component when you need it)
+- supports TypeScript
 - Side Effects: e.g. Http requests - NgRx helps with it.

 <br><br>